markjosephcampbell/Python_First_Project/README.md

     - Quantity
     - Menu_Item

-  - Perform a quick check if the sales_item is already included in the report.
-If not, initialize the key-value pairs for the particular sales_item in the report.
-Then, set the sales_item as a new key to the report dictionary and the values as a nested dictionary containing the following:
+  - Perform a quick check if the `sales_item` is already included in the `report`.
+If not, initialize the key-value pairs for the particular `sales_item` in the report.
+Then, set the `sales_item` as a new key to the `report` dictionary and the values as a nested dictionary containing the following:

 """
 {